grousewood-games/solforge/README.md

 ### Browser

 The drawing engine now leverages the [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) Web API.
-Browsers from before March 2023 may fail to run the app.
+It has been polyfilled, but browsers from before March 2023 may fail to run the app.

-For those who want older browser support, you can fork this repo and roll back to [v9.3.0](https://github.com/grousewood-games/solforge/tree/v0.9.3).
-But you'll be stuck with that version and the bugs / inefficiencies it has.

 ### Desktop